shiahalan/Ethical-Hacking-Cheat-Sheet/README.md

 -T = Speed, 1-5 with 5 being the fastest (3 is default),
 -F = Top 100 ports,
---source-port <port> = Send requests from this port (some firewalls block all traffic except for whitelisted ports, try port 53), --scripts <name/category> = Execute a specific script or scripts from a certain category
+--source-port <port> = Send requests from this port (some firewalls block all traffic except for whitelisted ports, try port 53), --script <name/category> = Execute a specific script or scripts from a certain category

 ### Port Enumeration